Regulation

 Federal law governs commodity contracts.
 State law governs gambling.
 States argue prediction markets belong in the second bucket, not the first.
 That's why a federally licensed company can still end up fighting state regulators in court.

-Federal Level (CFTC)
+Federal level (CFTC)

 Law: Commodity Exchange Act (CEA)